bee20/Time-Series-Forecasting/README.md

 Some insights:

-ARIMA/ SARIMA  vs ETS- < br / >
+ARIMA/ SARIMA  vs ETS- <br/>
-ARIMA/ SARIMA usually used when series is stationary, if not stationary than convert to stationary. < br / >
+ARIMA/ SARIMA usually used when series is stationary, if not stationary than convert to stationary. <br/>
 ETS mainly used when trend seasonality is there, is also more easy to interpret as it is able to decompose into Level, Trend, Seasonality. < br / >